-- (a) The Corporation must pass a Special Resolution effecting the change. - (b) The Corporation must lodge certain documents with the Registrar under this rule. - (c) The Registrar must make certain decisions in respect of the change and, if appropriate, must register the change.
+- the gift fund is wound up, or - the corporation's endorsement as a deductible gift recipient is revoked under section 426-55 of the Taxation Administration Act 1953 - (a) any surplus assets of the gift fund-must be transferred to another fund, authority or institution, which has similar objectives to the corporation.
+This body must also be able to receive tax deductible gifts under division 30 of the Income TaxAssessment Act 1997 pass a Special Resolution effecting the change. - (b) The Corporation must lodge certain documents with the Registrar under this rule. - (c) The Registrar must make certain decisions in respect of the change and, if appropriate, must register the change.